staeiou/staeiou.github.io/_teaching/2022-01-01-data-culture-w22.md

 **Prerequisites (this will not change):** This is an intermediate elective, so only COMM 10 as a prereq or a co-req.
 This means you can enroll in this class at the same time as taking COMM 10.
 You must submit an EASY request after enrolling in COMM 10.
 See<https://communication.ucsd.edu/undergrad/academic-overview/faqs.html#I-want-to-enroll-in-COMM-10-and>.
 No other prereqs are required.
 We will learn some aspects about how data science and AI works, but this course assumes no prior knowledge of computing.

-### Assessment (some details may change):
+### Assessment

 - 15% Mon/Wed in-person participation (you can miss up to 3 classes unexcused; 4 unexcused absences will be penalized 1 letter grade)

 - 15% Friday virtual participation

-- 20% Take home assignments (3 assignments, lowest grade dropped):
+- 20% Take home essays (400-500 words, 3 assignments, lowest grade dropped):

-  - Critique a representation of data/AI
+  - Write about a real-world system of quantification and its consequences
-  - Report on the use of data in a culture industry
+  - Write about an algorithmic imaginary of a social networking site
-  - (Mis-)represent your culture through data
+  - Write about the use of data/AI in a culture industry

 - 20% Group midterm performance/skit/parody project, comprised of: